Skip to Content

 Any and everything relating to the cinema makes an appearance – thanks to collector and founder Robert Grant’s tireless passion for film.

 Over the years, Grant has built his collection into the quirky emporium that we see today: corridor after corridor of film reels, scores, props and stills.
-Visiting is one of those quirky experiences in London that isn’t quite what you expected – but so much better.
+Visiting is one of those quirky experiences that isn’t quite what you expected – but so much better.

 Visit the Ghost Stations of the London Underground